 Shellfish was also in abundance at the original Thanksgiving dinner, especially oysters, and Gulf seafood certainly has a place on my table, and in my oyster dressing.
 You will find it on the Thanksgiving buffet at Great Southern too, along with roasted turkey, giblet gravy, corn pudding, and Chef Jim’s popular smoked Gouda cheese grits.
 Just make certain to confirm your spot beginning November 1, as space does fill up quickly.
 If seeking a new twist on the holiday, indulge in spectacular tapas paired with carefully selected wines at 45 Central, Great Southern’s sister wine bar; the newest hot spot to sip, savor and socialize.

 In keeping with tradition, Seaside’s Bud & Alley’s, The Pizza Bar, and Taco Bar will be closed Thanksgiving Day.
-But that evening, Bud & Alley’s rooftop deck will open at 4:00 p.m. for all to enjoy the best turkey sandwiches and craft cocktails, while watching the sunset in Seaside splendor.
+But that evening, Bud & Alley’s rooftop deck will open at 3:00 p.m. for all to enjoy the best peel and eat shrimp, tuna dip, and craft cocktails, while watching the sunset in Seaside splendor.

 Plan to mix and mingle come Saturday with culinary artisans and growers at the Seaside Farmer’s Market, showcasing the best of our regions bounty.
 Later in the day, share in the glory of the Annual South Walton Holiday Parade, one of our family traditions, that begins at 4:00 p.m. in Seagrove, and ends in Seaside.
 Santa Claus is the master of ceremonies, breaking out in song before flicking the big switch to turn on the town, illuminating downtown Seaside.